hannasalmonowicz/Salmonowicz_2026_manuscript/github_deposit_FINAL/README.md

 Salmonowicz H. et al., Therapy-induced senescence preserves dormant OXPHOS to promote metabolic adaptability (manuscript).

-This repository reads the manuscript's EV tables and produces each published figure: pre-ranked GSEA on the proteomics data (Fig 4J, 5E), a cross-model permutation test for pathway generality across 30 published senescence datasets (Fig 1G/1H, EV1O), GO Biological Process enrichment (EV7B), an ANOVA + Bonferroni comparison on the isolated-mitochondria proteomics (Fig 2B), and metabolomics quantification/statistics plotting (Fig 6E and the boxplot panels).
-Each script reads its inputs from `data/` and writes its output next to itself.
+This repository contains the code used to generate the figures listed below (Fig 1E, 1G, 1H, 2B, 2G/H, 4C–G, 4J, 5C, 5E, 5G, 6C/D, 6E, EV1O, EV6G/H, EV7B, EV10F/G–H).
+Each script reads its input files from `data/` and writes its output next to itself.

-Every script's only inputs are the manuscript's own EV tables — nothing else to download, no separate bundled files.
-Every non-EV-table dependency this repository used to have is now either part of an EV table or hardcoded directly as a Python set literal inside the script that uses it: five gene lists are hardcoded, the Payea et al. 2024 dataset is now EV_Table_12, and the GO Biological Process annotation used by the EV7B bubble plots is now its own column, `GO_Names_P`, inside EV_Table_8 itself (see "GO annotation" below).
+Each script's only required inputs are the manuscript's EV tables.
+A small number of fixed gene lists are defined directly within the scripts that use them, and the GO annotation required for Figure EV7B is included as a column in EV_Table_8 (see "GO annotation" below).

 ## Figures